 - Newell Banks – World Champion 1917-1922 according to English Draughts Association and ACF.
 Disputed.

 - Hugh Henderson – Scottish but Immigrated to the US – US Tournament 1912, 1915.

 - J. P. Reed – Matchplay wins C. H. Freeman 1893, C. F. Barker 1889, A. Jordan 1895, draw James Smith 1887.

 There are always some things up for debate.

-On the American side might argue R. E. Bowen but he was more into correspondence play.
-Yet if he would have tried long matches he would shows a lot of promised given victories in games against James “Herd Laddie” Wyllie and C. H. Freeman in exhibitions.
-Yet without this he is more of an Correspondence Grandmaster.
+On the American side might include R. E. Bowen but he was more into correspondence play.
+Yet if he had tried long matches he would shows a lot of promised given victories in exhibition games against James “Herd Laddie” Wyllie and C. H. Freeman in exhibitions.
+Yet without this he is more of a Correspondence Grandmaster.

-This list is always debatable as one can adjust criteria’s will always exist and one might make points for a Birkenshaw, Barker Woolhouse of England, M. C. Priest of the US among others.
+This list is always debatable as one can adjustable criteria will always exist, and one might make points for a Birkenshaw, Barker Woolhouse of England, M. C. Priest of the US among others.
 I found their results against the listed top players were not up to par as one must expect if you want to be in this “Elite” club.
-Therefor I would say a the best category for them would be borderline strong masters.
+Therefore I would say a the best category for them would be borderline strong masters.
 But if someone has good arguments for me then please advocate.